seanliu93/MSP430_simonsays/README.md

 MSP430_simonsays
 ================

 simon says game on the MSP430.
-Written in Objective C on Code Composer Studio
+Written in C on Code Composer Studio